 Your water heater needs adequate room and ventilation to work efficiently.
 Additional important factors are proper positioning and secure connections.
 For gas water heaters specifically, proper vent placement is particularly important because the vent allows for the release of the water heater’s gases, including potentially dangerous carbon monoxide.
 Because it can be difficult to get all of these things correct in a DIY installation, it’s best to call a professional plumber to install your water heater

-When you keep your water heater maintained it will reward you with greater efficiency, better function, and lower operating costs.
+When you keep your hot water heater maintained it will reward you with greater efficiency, better function, and lower operating costs.
 Regular water heater maintenance can even help you save money on water heater replacement costs over the long term.
 Contact Advanced Plumbing and Rooter Service today to find out how to best care for your unique water heater type.